Bowlby's Attachment Theory

 Mary Ainsworth's Strange Situation research identified distinct attachment patterns that emerge from different caregiving experiences.
 These styles, refined through decades of research, help educators understand children's relationship behaviours.

 Secure attachment develops when caregivers respond consistently and sensitively to the child's needs.
-Securely attached children use their caregiver as a safe base, show distress at separation but are easily comforted upon reunion, and generally develop good self-regulation skills.
+Securely attached children use their caregiver as a safe base, show distress at separation but are easily comforted upon reunion, and generally develop good skills.

 Anxious-ambivalent attachment often results from inconsistent caregiving.
 These children may be clingy and anxious, showing intense distress at separation and difficulty being soothed.
 They've learned they cannot predict when their needs will be met.